formember/AuctionNet/strategy_train_env/README_strategy_train.md

 ## Data Processing
-Download the traffic granularity data and place it in the biddingTrainENv/data/ folder.
+Download the raw data on ad opportunities granularity and place it in the biddingTrainENv/data/ folder.
 The directory structure under data should be:
 ```
 NeurIPS_Auto_Bidding_General_Track_Baseline